MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-attach-debug-next.md

 ---
 title: "Attach and debug next"
-description: "Attach to a session on a specified server and debug for Web API sessions." ms.custom: na ms.date: 02/28/2023 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual
+description: "Attach to a session on a specified server and debug for Web API sessions." ms.custom: babp-template ms.date: 01/10/2024 ms.reviewer: jswymer ms.topic: conceptual
 author: SusanneWindfeldPedersen
+ms.author: solsen
 ---

 # Attach and debug next